 And when you’re not charging around?

-The Taycan’s is a comfortable, uncluttered and classy cabin, and the Cross Turismo changes little bar that increase in rear-seat headroom and a neat little compass atop the dash rather than the standard car’s clock.
+The Taycan’s is a comfortable, uncluttered and classy cabin, and the Cross Turismo changes little bar that increase in rear-seat headroom (+47mm according to Porsche) and a neat little compass atop the dash rather than the standard car’s clock.
 The HMI is primarily touch-based but the screens are simple and there’s haptic feedback, so inputs rarely descend into a frustrating prod-fest.

 The curved glass driver’s display is also a point of interface, offering touch controls for functions such as suspension set-up and stability control setting, while the steering wheel carries the usual Porsche drive mode selector.
 Handily you can also mix and match these, choosing – for example – the Sport Plus drive mode with more pliant damper settings.

-If you’re buying a Taycan because it’s effectively a four-door electric 911, the Cross Turismo shouldn’t distract you.
-You’ll pay more for one and, if it’s a sports car-esque driving experience you’re after – bum on the floor – the Cross Turismo’s additional ride height, weight and practicality make no sense.
+If you’re buying a Taycan because it’s effectively a more practical electric 911, the Cross Turismo shouldn’t distract you.
+You pay more for one and, if it’s a sports car-esque driving experience you’re after – bum on the floor – the Cross Turismo’s additional ride height, weight and practicality make no sense.